-In its extended version, the class will begin at 12am and will conclude after we have cooked and then savoured every last bite of the traditional dishes prepared together.
-Participants will first go shopping for fruits and vegetables together with the Chef in one of Palermo’s historical markets*.
+In its extended version, the class will take 6 h.
+Participants will first go shopping for fruits and vegetables together with the Chef in one of Palermo’s historical markets.
 Once we have all the fresh products we need, a welcome snack that has been personally prepared by the chefs will be offered before the hard cooking work begins.
+The course will end after we have cooked and then savoured every last bite of the traditional dishes prepared together.

-Short description and history of some of the meals on offer (it depends on the season):
+Short description of some of the meals on offer:

 - Panelle e Crocchè o “Cazzilli”: one of the most popular Sicilian snacks, they are thin sheets of chickpea flour fried in a deep oil bath.
 They are normally served together with “Crocchè”, (also known as “Cazzilli”, which in Italian makes reference to their vague phallic shape) which are made from boiled potatoes.